Neptune Blog

 Backtesting will be done using time series cross-validation with a fixed sliding window because we want to keep our training set of the same size in every iteration.

-Time series cross validation with sliding window | Source
+Cross-validating time series with a sliding window. | Source

 Experiment tracking